-- To sharpen or clean Points, use a fine emery board.
+- To sharpen or clean the points, use a fine emery board.

 - Practice on the back of your project or scrap wood to learn how each point can be used.

-- Craft Tool Points will react differently to different types of wood, experiment and have fun.
+- Each of the four wood burning points will react differently to different types of wood, so experiment and have fun.